open-telemetry/opentelemetry-collector-contrib/exporter/splunkhecexporter/README.md

 Information about queued retry configuration parameters can be found [here](https://github.com/open-telemetry/opentelemetry-collector/blob/main/exporter/exporterhelper/README.md).
 <br />
-If you are getting throttled due to high volume of events the collector might experience memory issues, in those cases it is recommended to disable retry:
+If you are getting throttled due to high volume of events the collector might experience memory issues, in those cases it is recommended to change the queued retry [configuration](https://github.com/open-telemetry/opentelemetry-collector/tree/main/exporter/exporterhelper#configuration) to drop events more frequently, as a last resort you can disable the retry logic altogether:

 ```yaml
 exporters: